-At 7.15 I’m eyeballing a manta who is calling by for his regular cleaning station session as the small fish hoover him.
+At 7.15, I’m eyeballing a manta who is calling by for his regular cleaning station session, as the small fish hoover him.
 Naturally, I’ve forgotten to put the battery in my camera.
-At 9.00 I’m outside the lagoon battling the current on an immensely long reef that drops off to 200 metres at its deepest and admiring the coral gardens.
-At 14.00 I’m dropped off at Uepi Point where the lagoon meets the sea and drift with the current along the reef lining the inside passage, then swimming along the side of the island and right back to my beach to commune with the clown fish and paddle with the turtle.
+At 9.00, I’m outside the lagoon battling the current on an immensely long reef, which drops off to 200 metres at its deepest, and admiring the coral gardens.
+At 14.00, I’m taken, by boat. to Uepi Point, where the lagoon meets the sea and I drift with the current along the reef lining the inside passage, then swimming along the side of the island and right back to my beach, to commune with the clown fish (plenty of Nemos to find here) and paddle with the turtle.

 Along the way we’ve got blasé about sharks – O no not another one (white tipped and black tipped reef sharks) - and swum through numerous thick gleaming shoals of fish.
 I think I’ve earned my margarita tonight.